California Chromodorid, Felimare ghiselini

 Diet: California Chromodorids are predatory spongivores, eating sponges from the genera Dysidea, Halichona, and Stelleta.
 They are equipped with large radular (rasp-like) teeth to assist with that process.
 They can store toxins from their prey in glands in their mantle.
 This makes them toxic or distasteful to predators.

 Predators: The California Chromodorids has the ability to store toxins from their prey which helps them avoid predation by many predators.
-There are records of various fish, crabs, fish, sea anemones, starfish and polychaete worms attempting to consume Chromadorids, but they stop after a taste, or disgorge the animal after several hours.
+There are records of crabs, fish, sea anemones, starfish and polychaete worms attempting to consume Chromadorids, but they stop after a taste, or disgorge the animal after several hours.
 Despite this defense mechanism Chromodorids are prey for other nudibranch species.

 Reproduction: California Chromodorids are simultaneous hermaphrodites (having both male and female reproductive organs at the same time).
 Reproduction is sexual, with internal fertilization.
 The eggs are laid as a sticky string on the surface of the reef or other hard surface.
 Neither parent tends or protects the eggs.
 The eggs hatch into planktonic larva and then settle to the bottom to begin benthic life.